 Gum disease is treatable and early detection can be important for successful treatment.

 A periodontal probe (small dental instrument) is gently used to measure the sulcus (pocket or space) between the tooth and the gums.
 The depth of a healthy sulcus measures three millimeters or less and does not bleed.
 The periodontal probe helps indicate if pockets are deeper than three millimeters.
 As periodontal (gum) disease progresses, the pockets usually get deeper.

-If the disease has progressed to a more advanced stage, a special periodontal cleaning called scaling and root planing (deep cleaning) will be recommended.
+If the disease has progressed to a more advanced stage, a special periodontal cleaning called scaling and root planing (deep cleaning) may be recommended.
 It is usually done one quadrant of the mouth at a time while the area is numb.

-Medications, special medicated mouth rinses, and an electric tooth brush may be recommended to help control infection and healing.
+Medications, special medicated mouth rinses, and an electric toothbrush may be recommended to help control infection and healing.
 If the pockets do not heal after scaling and root planing, periodontal surgery may be needed to reduce pocket depths, making teeth easier to clean.